andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

-Standing on the precipice of what would appear to be a cliff our otherwise trusty trail has winnowed down to a slender footpath perched atop a cliff hugging the left side of Prest's craggy mass.
+Standing on the precipice of what would appear to be a cliff our otherwise trusty trail has winnowed down to a slender footpath perched atop a cliff hugging the left side of Mt.
+Prest's craggy mass.
 It's quite the pickle (if you told me that Cliff Pickle was a NASCAR driver in the 1970s I'd believe you.
 Hell I'd probably think you were lying if you told me Cliff Pickle *wasn't* a NASCAR driver in the 1970s).